mrkeuz/vlcsync/README.md

 ## Status

 In development.
-Tested on Linux, but should also work on Win/macOS.
+Tested on Linux, Windows 10 (macOS should also work).

 Any thoughts, ideas and contributions welcome!